Grief is different for everyone, but one thing all grievers seem to have in common is that they don’t feel like themselves during a season of grief.

 The unrelenting sadness and exhaustion had certainly taken their toll internally and externally.

 At first, I didn’t care that I looked red-nosed, puffy-eyed, and chapped day and night.
-I simply didn’t have the energy.
+I simply didn’t have the energy and my mind was on other things.

 But one morning I woke up and I felt differently.
-I had this tiny twinge of desire to recognize myself in the mirror again and feel a smidge less self-conscious in public.
+I had this tiny twinge of desire to recognize myself in the mirror again.

 I guess I was ready for a shift.
 Maybe you are too?